Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Use natural lighting

-Create a sensory corner for students to retreat when overwhelmed
+Create a sensory corner for students to retreat when overwhelmed.

 2. Support Executive FunctioninG

 Executive functioning encompasses mental processes like planning, organization, emotional control, and self-control that help you plan out and carry out a goal.
+To help with executive functioning in students

 Use techniques such as body doubling, where a peer offers accountability and motivation